Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU4178E/conqueror-of-flames">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUNK2QM/change-your-desires-rather-than-the-order-of-the-world">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Demon Lord Leon Cromwell summoned Shizu out of Tokyo as it burned during in<br>the air raids, then forced the high-ranked spirit Ifrit to possess her.
-After taking over<br>Shizu's body, Ifrit begins to rampage.</p>
+<p align="center">The class narrowly lost to Class A in the final exam, and were demoted back<br>to Class D. However, the students showed growth throughout the year.
+Horikita, in particular, having<br>grown as leader requests to dissolve the alliance with Class B.</p>
 </td>
 </tr>
 </table>